Arthur H. Aufses, Jr. MD Archives and Records Management

 - Serving as a liaison between off-site storage vendors and Mount Sinai departments to ensure smooth service

-- Preparing outreach efforts such as exhibits of archival material, blog posts, lobby slides, walking tours of campus, etc. to make the past more readily available to the entire Mount Sinai community
+- Preparing outreach efforts such as exhibits of archival material, blog posts, lobby slides, walking tours of campus, etc. to make the past more readily available to the entire Mount Sinai Health System community

-The Archives collects a variety of material to document how Mount Sinai carries out its missions of patient care, education, research, and community service.
-Records are preserved in paper and digital format.
+The Arthur H. Aufses, Jr. MD Archives collects a variety of material to document how the Health System institutions carry out their missions of patient care, education, research, and community service.
+Records are preserved in physical and digital format.

-The following is a partial list of the types of records that the Mount Sinai Archives collects:
+The following is a partial list of the types of records that the Aufses Archives collects:

-- Records of the Boards of the Mount Sinai corporations, including agenda, minutes, correspondence, and reports
+- Records of the Boards of Mount Sinai corporations, including agenda, minutes, correspondence, and reports

-- Records of the Offices of the President of the Mount Sinai Health System, the Dean of the Icahn School of Medicine at Mount Sinai, and the President of The Mount Sinai Hospital, including subject files, reports, correspondence, and minutes
+- Records of the Offices of the President of the Mount Sinai Health System, the Dean of the Icahn School of Medicine at Mount Sinai, and the Presidents of Health System hospitals, including subject files, reports, correspondence, and minutes

 - Accreditation reports and supporting documentation